total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 }
 ```

-Now, when we use `isAlbum`, TypeScript will know that the type of the value has been narrowed to `Album`:
+This annotation tells TypeScript that when `isAlbum` returns `true`, the type of the value has been narrowed to `Album`.

+Now, when we use `isAlbum`, TypeScript will infer it correctly:

 ```typescript
 const run = (maybeAlbum: unknown) => {